sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 ```
 Runs searches from in-memory indexes.
 The indexes are also persisted to disk to avoid re-indexing on startup.
+Lives inside the indexed-search pod in a Kubernetes deployment.
 ```

 | Replica     |                                                         |